 As you pick him or her up, slide your hand under her body to support all her weight and bring her close to your body.

-Once You Are Supporting Their Wait, Your Chinchilla Will Begin to Relax
+Once You Are Supporting Their Weight, Your Chinchilla Will Begin to Relax

 Some of you may have different experiences with this.

 My chinchilla is only jumpy and shaky during the brief few seconds it takes to get her close to my body.

 I have another post worth checking out on this topic as well.

 Once I have my hand beneath her and she’s up close towards my chest, she doesn’t remain frantic or trying to jump out of my control.